kennethli319/kennethli319.github.io/index.md

 #### Self-employed (Oct 2023 - Dec 2023)

+- Explored the synergy of ASR, NLP, and Neuroscience to effectively translate brain waves (invasive and non-invasive) into textual representations.
 - Built biosignal foundation models with EEG-Conformer, GPT, Wav2Vec2 and VQ-VAE.
-- Replicated 'A high-performance speech neuroprosthesis', and participated in the Brain-to-Text Benchmark 2024 contest
+- Replicated 'A high-performance speech neuroprosthesis', and participated in the Brain-to-Text Benchmark 2024 contest (WER 14.87).
-- Explored open source LLMs and voice-foundation models (ASR, TTS, voice conversion)
+- Conducted explorations with multimodal (image, audio, and text) foundational models for contextual information augmentation with Parameter-Efficient Fine-Tuning (e.g. LoRA)

 #### Speech Recognition Engineer @ Dialpad (Feb 2020 - Aug 2023)